-Topic 6: Working with range polygons In this topic, we'll switch from point data to polygon data.
+Topic 6: Working with species range polygons

+In this topic, we'll switch from point data to polygon data.
 We'll show you how to download a range polygon from the IUCN Red List and add it to your QGIS project as a spatial layer.
 We'll also introduce the coding system used to distinguish different types of range polygon.
 It is essential that you check these codes to confirm that you are using the appropriate polygons when estimating range.
 For example, you should only use range polygons coded as "Extant" or "Probably Extant".

-In a future version, we'll also show you how to download ecosystem distribution maps from the Red List of Ecosystems, once a suitable mechanism has been established.
-Download a range polygon from the IUCN Red List and add it to a project as a spatial layer For many species, range maps can be downloaded from the IUCN Red List account.
+Download a range polygon from the IUCN Red List and add it to a project as a spatial layer

+For many species, range maps can be downloaded from the IUCN Red List account.
 IUCN range shapefiles often comprise multiple features (i.e. individual polygons or groups of polygons), each coded in terms of Presence, Origin and Season.

-For non-migratory species, the KBA Guidelines specify that KBA Proposers should use polygons coded as follows: - Presence = 1 (Extant) and 2 (Probably Extant); - Origin = 1 (Native) and 2 (Reintroduced) and 6 (Assisted Colonisation); and - any Season code (see below for migratory species).
+For non-migratory species, the KBA Guidelines specify that KBA Proposers should use polygons coded as follows:

+- Presence = 1 (Extant) and 2 (Probably Extant); - Origin = 1 (Native) and 2 (Reintroduced) and 6 (Assisted Colonisation); and - any Season code (see below for migratory species).